139bercy/pypel/README.md

 ## Tests
 Move to the project's root directory `pypel` then run `make`.
 This generates html reports for easier reading.

-To try loading from a config file, start a local elasticsearch then run `make local_elastic`
+To try loading from a config file, start a local elasticsearch then run `make local_elastic`.
+The test is successful if the recipe executed without failure AND the two indices `pypel_bulk_MM_JJ`, `pypel_bulk_2_MM_JJ` have been created and contain 9 documents.
+Manually delete these afterwars by running `DELETE <indice>` from the devtools console.

 ### Testing the setup.py
 Use the dockerfile : run `docker build -t pypel .` from the project's root